Impact factor: 3.698

 Critical Reviews™ in Immunology

 Therapeutic Effects of Substances Occurring in Higher Basidiomycetes Mushrooms: A Modern Perspective

 Solomon P. Wasser

-International Centre for Cryptogamic Plants and Fungi, Institute of Evolution, University of Haifa, Mt.
-Carmel, Haifa, Israel; and N.G.
-Kholodny Institute of Botany, National Academy of Sciences of Ukraine, Kiev, Ukraine
+Department of Evolutionary and Environmental Biology, Faculty of Natural Science, University of Haifa, Mount Carmel, Haifa, Israel; Institute of Evolution, University of Haifa, Mount Carmel, Haifa, Israel; N.G.
+Kholodny Institute of Botany, NAS of Ukraine, 2, Tereshchenkovskaya St., Kiev 01004, Ukraine

 Alexander L. Weis

 international Myko Biologies, Inc., Texas Research Park, 14785 Omicron Dr., Suite 104, San Antonio, TX, 78245, U.S.A.